MF 77: Replacing the Sprague

-The RATP's goal at the time of commission was for 1,000 cars, 600 of which to contain engines for 200 five-car sets.
-Later, the order was reduced to 187 sets for a total for 935 cars.
+The RATP's goal at the time of commission was for 1,000 cars, 600 of which to contain engines for 200 five-car sets : Order then reduced to 187 sets for a total for 935 cars.
 The first trains were delivered in the summer of 1978 and entered passenger service on 26 September that year on Line 13, whose MF 67 trains were transferred to Line 8.
 A second order of ten sets was contracted on 4 February 1983, released in 1985 and 1986.

 The trains on Line 13 recently underwent their mid-life refurbishment, which included a new interior configuration, updated destination signage, lighting and mechanical improvements.
-However, the RATP was largely dissatisfied with the refurbishment of the Line 13 trains, citing problems with the contractor that handled the work, as well as defects in the workmanship.
-Though it is expected that the trains on Line 8 will be refurbished next, followed by the trains on Line 7, the RATP will explore other avenues to carry out the work, even if it means that the refurbishment is done on a lesser scale (similar to that of the refurbishment of the MF 67 on Lines 10 and 12).
+However, the RATP was largely dissatisfied with the refurbishment of the Line 13 trains, citing problems with the contractor that handled the work, as well as workmanship defects.
+Though it is expected that the trains on Line 8 will be refurbished next, followed by the trains on Line 7, the RATP has explored other avenues to carry out the work, on a lesser scale (similar to the refurbishment of MF 67 trains on Lines 10 and 12).

-As of January 2019, trains on the 7 and 8 are undergoing renovation, but on a lesser scale to that of trains on the 13.
 While seating on board the trains are extremely similar, noticeable differences between the two projects include: